Building Containers for HPC

 Requirements:

-• A computer with root/admin access (i.e., sudo permissions)
+• A computer with admin access

 • Install Apptainer